MarcoMuellner/domaindrivenjs/docs/guide/core/domain-services.md

 ## Using Domain Services

-You can use domain services in your application by injecting them where needed:
+Domain services are typically injected into application services or controllers:

 ```javascript
 // In an application service or controller